Home study service “Ie-Sta!*” supported by Epson printers and services

 While Hara could see the emerging positive effects of education using tablets and other devices, at the same time he was concerned whether the beneficial aspects of traditional learning, such as retention of memory through writing, might be diminished.
 In this context, hearing Mr. Matsumoto’s view that “Paper-based studying is meaningful, because we can see the learning process of students from hints such as calculations written in the margins,” was an enlightening experience for Hara.

-Overcoming the COVID-19 crisis by distributing printers to students free of charge
+Overcoming the COVID-19 crisis by distributing printers to students

 With the COVID-19 outbreak, inquiries about Ie-Sta! increased, with several coming from prefectures outside Kagawa, including Hyogo and Kanagawa.

 From March to May 2020, all elementary, junior high, and senior high schools in Japan were closed as a precaution against COVID-19.
 The private tutoring schools operated by Si-On were also forced to close.

 “We wanted to make sure the students didn’t neglect their studies, and we couldn’t charge them tuition fees when they weren’t attending the school.
 We decided to utilize the know-how gained through Ie-Sta!, distributing Epson printers to the students so they could continue their studies by the same method as Ie-Sta!.”
 (Mr. Matsumoto)

 The students continued studying using the printers that were distributed to their homes while the school was closed.
 After reopening, the printers were collected from the families if they no longer needed them.
 If they wanted to keep using the printer, they could continue the same studying style by paying a fee.

 “When our school finally reopened, most parents opted to continue using the printer.
 I’m sure they found the printer useful for home studying.
 By having the printer at home, more parents decided it would be easier for their children if they didn’t have to commute.”
 (Mr. Matsumoto)